Chevrolet C/K (fourth generation): W/T 1500 (1990–1998)

-For 1990, Chevrolet introduced the W/T 1500 (Work Truck) as the lowest-price version of the 1500-series.
-Marketed towards vocational users, the W/T 1500 was a de-contented of the Cheyenne trim offered solely as a long-bed Fleetside truck.
-Distinguished by its black plastic grille, steel wheels, and monochromatic paint, the W/T was offered with the 4.3 L V6 and a manual transmission as standard equipment.
+For 1990, Chevrolet introduced the W/T 1500 (Work Truck) as the lowest-priced version of the 1500-series.
+Marketed towards vocational users, the W/T 1500 was a de-contented version of the Cheyenne trim initially offered exclusively as a long-bed Fleetside truck (with a short-bed option becoming available later in its production).
+Distinguished by its black plastic grille, steel wheels, and monochromatic paint, the W/T was offered exclusively with the 4.3 L V6 and a manual, or optionally, an automatic transmission.

-One of the most spartan vehicles marketed by General Motors, the W/T 1500 lacked features such as air conditioning, an AM/FM radio, carpeting, or a full-length headliner; the former two were introduced (as options) through its production.
-To streamline manufacturing costs, the W/T retained the ABS and dual airbags phased in during production.
+One of the most spartan vehicles marketed by General Motors, the W/T 1500 lacked features such as air conditioning, an AM/FM radio, carpeting, and a full-length headliner; the former two were introduced (as options) through its production.
+To minimize manufacturing costs, the W/T retained the ABS and dual airbags phased in during production.